webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (45‒55s)

-When using a GitHub App,
+When using a GitHub App,<br>
-its primary interaction method is acting "as a bot".
+its primary interaction method is acting "as a bot".<br>
-When app posts things like issues, pull requests or comments,
+When app posts things like issues,<br>
+pull requests<br>
+or comments,<br>
-GitHub UI puts a `[bot]` label next to the name of the GitHub App, which created those.
+GitHub UI puts a `[bot]` label next to the name of the GitHub App,<br>
+which created those.<br>
-It is clearly distinguishable when some action was done by a GitHub App.
+It is clearly distinguishable when some action was done by a GitHub App.<br>
-An App does not require a dedicated user account to operate.
+An App does not require a dedicated user account to operate.<br>
-Yet, if an App needs to perform some actions on behalf of a user, it should authenticate them using OAuth2 flow to be able to do so.
+Yet, if an App needs to perform some actions on behalf of a user,<br>
+it should authenticate them using OAuth2 flow to be able to do so.<br>
 User authentication also has a restricted privileges set attached to it.

 >>>>>